ayushr012/OracLE_DB/README.md

 ## Overview

 This repository contains a detailed reference guide to Oracle PL/SQL built-in functions.
 These functions are pre-defined by Oracle and are essential for database operations and data manipulation.
 Types of Functions

 ## Oracle built-in functions are categorized into four main types:

-                 Column-Level Functions

-                Group Functions

-                Conversion Functions

-                General Functions

-                Column-Level Functions
+  Column-Level Functions:

-These functions operate on individual column values and are further divided into:
+  Group Functions   Conversion Functions    General Functions     Column-Level Functions These functions operate on individual column values and are further divided into:

 ## Number Functions